benmvp/slides/2018/nejs/webdev.md

   * Kind of like a hypercard system where you can link screens
   * Generated a `.hlp` file
   * Hard to distribute
-- Quickly realized the web...
+- Quickly realized the web was a better way to distribute...

 /////